Bulgarian lev: Etymology

 Bulgarian national mythologising historiography has produced much content on the lion connection, presenting it as the national symbol of Bulgaria throughout centuries.
 Lions were common in the region until about 300 BC.
 In Bulgaria, the lion features in numerous historical monuments.
 The oldest images, found on slates in the city of Stara Zagora, date back to the 9th–10th century AD.
 A lion is depicted on The Madara Horseman – an impressive medieval rock relief carved into a towering rock plateau in north-eastern Bulgaria in the 7th or 8th century AD, which is on UNESCO's World Heritage List.
 In the Middle Ages, Bulgarian kings such as Ivan Shishman, one of the last rulers of the Second Bulgarian kingdom, celebrated the lion as a symbol of power.

 In the time of Bulgarian national awakening in the years of Ottoman rule, the lion was considered and widely used as a major national symbol.
 Paisii of Hilendar, a discerning monk and a key Revival figure, mentioned in his ground-breaking tome Istorija Slavjanobolgarskaja that Bulgarians had a lion on their kings' royal seal: a symbol of the bravery, courage and invincibility of Bulgarian warriors, who fought "like lions."

-Lion images on revolutionary flags, used in the 1876 freedom-seeking April uprising, provide a proof that the lion continued to be considered as a national symbol.
+Lion images on revolutionary flags, used in the 1876 April uprising, demonstrate that the lion continued to be considered as a national symbol.
 In the immediate period leading up to the revolt, revolutionary flags were made, featuring a golden lion rampant and the motto "Freedom or Death".
-These flags, most often hand-made by local teachers or icon painters, have been preserved in Bulgarian museums to the present day.
+Some of these flags, most often hand-made by local teachers or icon painters, have been preserved in Bulgarian museums to the present day.
 Most flags were made of green silk and had a painted or embroidered lion on them, in a heraldic posture and trampling over the Crescent – the symbol of the Ottoman Empire.
-The same image can be seen on items of one-time rebel outfits such as hats and buttons.
-In Bulgarian folklore and Revival Literature, these lion depictions were called lion signs attributed to the Bulgarian revolutionaries' image.
-"Young Bulgarian heroes... lion signs on their foreheads, fire blazing in their eyes," says a most popular Bulgarian Revival period song.
+The same image can be seen on other rebel-produced items such as hats and buttons.
+In Bulgarian folklore and Revival Literature, these lion depictions were called lion signs and associated with Bulgarian revolutionaries'.